skyglass/product-shop-01/README.md

 ```
 docker login {login_server}
 ```

-- run `docker images` and make sure that `docker images` returns docker images from your container registry (should be 0 images when login first time)

 - you can find docker login server, username and password in Azure Cloud (go to Container Registry -> Settings -> Access Keys)